Luby DiMeolo: Pittsburgh Pirates

+The Pirates started strong under DiMeolo, defeating the Cincinnati Reds with a final score of 13-0 before losing three consecutive games and being shut out in two.
+His team escaped with a narrow 9-7 victory over the Philadelphia Eagles and subsequently lost all of their remaining games.
+Under DiMeolo, the Pirates were shutout in six of their 12 games, scoring just a total of 51 points during the season and allowing 206.
+They achieved 2470 yards of total offense during the season (952 passing, 1,518 rushing), equating to about 205 per game, and only scored six total touchdowns collectively, four passing and two rushing.

+He led the Pirates to a disappointing 2–10 record in his first season, after which he was dismissed.

+Return to collegiate coaching

 After leaving the Pirates, DiMeolo returned to the college ranks as an assistant coach at Westminster College (Pennsylvania) and later at Carnegie Tech.

+Navy career and later life

 He joined the navy during World War II and served as a physical instructor, rising to the rank of lieutenant commander.

 After leaving the navy, DiMeolo worked in the Pennsylvania state Department of Commerce, before losing his position due to a change in the political party running the government.
 He was shortly thereafter named a U.S. Marshal for western Pennsylvania.
 He served as Marshal until 1961, after which he worked for U.S. Steel.

 DiMeolo was married to Amelia Ann Sciliano; the couple had no children.
 He died at the age of 62 of a heart attack which occurred shortly after he had completed a game of squash in 1966.